Costly command: 'License and registration'

 Rack up a combination of the nastiest violations plus a few accidents, and insurers may even refuse to cover you, says Loretta Worters, spokeswoman for the Insurance Information Institute, a trade group.

-It boils down to matching the premium you pay to your risk as a customer, says State Farm spokesman Dick Luedke.
+It boils down to matching the premium you pay to your risk as a customer, says Dick Luedke, a spokesman for State Farm insurance.